Cumulocity-IoT/cumulocity-devicemanagement-agent/README.md

 | agent    | main.loop.interval.seconds | The interval in seconds sensor data will be forwarded to Cumulocity
 | agent    | requiredinterval | The interval in minutes for Cumulocity to detect that the device is online/offline.
 | agent    | loglevel   | The log level to write and print to file/console.

+## Environment variables

+The environment variables which with C8YDM_ prefix are mapped to configuration files.
+Mapping rules:

+  - Prefix C8YDM_<PREFIX>_ means what section the option belongs to
+  - Upper case letters are mapped to lower case letters
+  - Double underscore __ is mapped to .

 # Build

 The agent can be build in multiple ways.